Lucius Quintus Cincinnatus Lamar

-Lucius Quintus Cincinnatus Lamar II (September 17, 1825 – January 23, 1893) was a Confederate soldier, American politician, diplomat, and jurist.
-A member of the Democratic Party, he represented Mississippi in both houses of Congress, served as the United States Secretary of the Interior, and was an associate justice of the Supreme Court of the United States.
-He also served as an official in the Confederate States of America.
+Lucius Quintus Cincinnatus Lamar II (September 17, 1825 – January 23, 1893) was an American politician, diplomat, and jurist and former Confederate soldier and official.
+A member of the Democratic Party, he represented Mississippi in both houses of Congress, served as the U.S. Secretary of the Interior under President Grover Cleveland, and was an associate justice of the Supreme Court of the United States.

-Born and educated in Georgia, he moved to Oxford, Mississippi, to establish a legal practice.
+Born and educated in Georgia, Lamar moved to Oxford, Mississippi, in 1849 to establish a legal practice.
 He was elected to the United States House of Representatives in 1856 and served until January 1861, when he helped draft Mississippi's Ordinance of Secession.
 He helped raise the 19th Mississippi Infantry Regiment and worked on the staff of his wife's cousin, General James Longstreet.
 In 1862, Confederate president Jefferson Davis appointed Lamar to the position of Special Confederate Commissioner to Russia.
 Following the Civil War, Lamar taught at the University of Mississippi and was a delegate to several state constitutional conventions.

 Lamar returned to the United States House of Representatives in 1873, becoming the first Mississippi Democrat elected to the House since the end of the Civil War.
 He remained in the House until 1877, and represented Mississippi in the Senate from 1877 to 1885.
 He opposed Reconstruction and voting rights for African Americans.
 In 1885, he accepted appointment as Grover Cleveland's Secretary of the Interior.
 In 1888, the Senate confirmed Lamar's nomination to the Supreme Court, making Lamar the first Southerner appointed to the court since the Civil War.
 He remained on the court until his death in 1893.